JWStarkie/PurviewAccelerator/README.md

 - add synapse to purview (link synapse and purview using credentials/managed identity)
 - add creator of resources to Purview IAM (Access Control)
 - make location a parameter
+- pass parameter of name and location down to TemplatePurview.Json

 ## Purview Starter Kit Notes: